Buzz Group Ltd Privacy Notice

 Right to Data Portability

-• when the information is processed solely by automated means.
+• when the information is processed by solely by automated means.

 Right to object

-Based on your particular situation, you can object to the processing of your personal information that is:
+Based on your particular situation, you can object to the processing of your personal information, which is:

 • based on our legitimate business interests (including profiling); or